 Art in a Digital Age

-Art in a post-digital era will consider contemporary art practice and its reception, with a focus on visual and textual art works, collaborative projects, and performative works that explore new modes of exhibition, that blur the on and offline divide...
+Art in a post-digital era will consider contemporary art practice and its reception, with a focus on visual and textual art works, collaborative projects, and performative works that explore new modes of exhibition and blur the on/offline divide.The course will introduce you to a broad range of art ideas in early networked cultures that are particularly relevant to current modes of art practice...

 Taught by: Ami Clarke.

-Art in a post-digital era will consider contemporary art practice and its reception, with a focus on visual and textual art works, collaborative projects, and performative works that explore new modes of exhibition, that blur the on and offline divide.
+Art in a post-digital era will consider contemporary art practice and its reception, with a focus on visual and textual art works, collaborative projects, and performative works that explore new modes of exhibition and blur the on/offline divide.

 - Networked culture – pre and post internet